 · OCS Group v Dadi and Ors (High Court, 2017).
 Simon appeared as sole counsel responding to injunctive relief in a case concerning the alleged wrongful disclosure of commercially sensitive information.

 Real Estate (including commercial and residential landlord and tenant)

 An experienced real property lawyer, Simon provides advice and representation to commercial and residential landlords and tenants, property owners and property developers.
 Examples of Simon’s recent instructions include:

-· Advising property developers on the existence and extent of an easement.
+· Advising property developers, by reference to historic maps, descriptions and plans, of the existence and extent of an easement.

 · Advising in a dispute over beneficial interests in a property owned by formerly co-habiting siblings.